 For presentation at Barleycorn, I figured I would offer them a succade, or candied lemon peel.
 This method of preserving the intense flavors of citrus fruit beyond its natural season appears to have developed in Asia, and was transmitted from the Middle East to the Mediterranean in the fifteenth century or so, reaching northern Europe by the sixteenth.
 As a result, this seemed to be an appropriate gift for the vicereines, who are Renaisance-era Florentines.

 I obtained a half dozen lemons, sliced them and then separated the peel from the innards of each slice, preserving just a bit of the pith.
-I blanched these rings of peel in several changes of boiling water, then candied them by simmering in a simple syrup for an hour.
+I blanched these rings of peel in several changes of boiling water, then candied them by simmering for an hour in a simple syrup of equal amounts of water and sugar.
 Finally, I fished them out one by one and tossed them in some powdered sugar to help keep them from sticking to each other, and packaged them in a glass jar adorned with a tiny bit of green ribbon.

 This was the first time I had candied fruit, and I’m pretty happy with how it turned out — a nice tart citrus kick, balanced with enough sugar to make it palatable… not something you could eat by the handful, but a pleasant nibble that might pair well with an afternoon drink.